Bin collections and the bin policy

 Garden waste bin

 You may also have a garden waste (brown) bin.
-There is now a charge to have your garden waste bin emptied.
-Residents who want to have their garden waste collected from their home will be able to sign up for the annual service which runs from 1 June until 31 May, which includes 12 four-weekly collections.
+This is an optional service and there is a charge to have your garden waste bin emptied.
+Residents who want to have their garden waste collected from their home will be able to sign up for the annual service.

 The Council's Domestic Waste and Recycling Policy means that: